aerogear/graphback/website/versioned_docs/version-0.9.x/clientsidequeries.md

 ---

 Graphback allows users to generate client-side queries based on the data model.
 All the queries/mutations/subscriptions which are generated through `graphback generate` for the user can also be generated as client-side queries.
-Users may follow up with using `create-react-app` or `apollo-client` to create client.
+Users may follow up with `create-react-app` or `apollo-client` to create client.

 ## How it works
 Graphback asks whether you want to generate client-side queries in the `graphback init` command.
 Answering it yes,